mentaco/safe_rm/README.md

 # Safe rm
 Safe_rm can be used in place of the `rm` command to prevent accidental deletion of files.
 Deleted files are temporarily stored in the backup directory.
-It can also be used to restore files from backups.\
+It can also be used to restore files from backups.
-\
-(**This program works on macOS.**)

 ## How to Use
 It is recommended to create a symbolic link to `srm.sh` after cloning the repository.